September 28 - October 4, 2014: Issue 182

 Fatal Tram Accident.
 RIDING ON THE FOOTBOARDS, A DANGEROUS PRACTICE.
 The inquest relating to the death of William Savage Ongley, who received fatal injuries by being run over by a tram in Elizabeth-street on Saturday night, was continued today before the City Coroner, Mr. J. C. Moore, and a jury.
 The evidence adduced was to the effect that about twenty persons were standing upon the footboards of the Waterloo tram, upon which deceased was riding.
 In company with a young man named John Holder and a Miss Robinson, in whose company Ongley had been to the' Criterion Theatre, deceased caught the 11.10 p.m.
 Botany tram at Park-street.
 It was crowded, and, though a seat was found for the young lady, the deceased and Holder rode outside.
 Two trams, bound in the opposite direction, passed safely, and, as the Waterloo tram crossed Liverpool-street, a third, from Leichhardt, approached.
 The fireman of the latter Warned deceased verbally, and the driver blew an alarm whistle.
 Ongley drew back and the motor passed him safely.
 Apparently he leaned out again; however, for the first car struck him and he fell between the rails.
 He was perfectly sober at the time- The trams were stopped quickly, and Ongley, terribly injured and bleeding from the forehead, was picked up.
 He exclaimed, 'Oh, I'm hurt!
 I'm hurt!' and then became unconscious.
 He was placed in a cab, and removed to Sydney Hospital, where death occurred the following day, as previously reported.
 A verdict of accidental death was recorded.
 Fatal Tram Accident.
 (1899, January 17).Evening News(Sydney, NSW : 1869 - 1931), p.
 6. Retrieved from http://nla.gov.au/nla.news-article113702039

-The oysters from Pittwater, 'of improved quality' may have been adaptable to recipes from Newport, USA:
+The oysters from Pittwater, 'of improved quality' were legendary and may have been adaptable to recipes:

 Newport Oysters. — Remove a dozen large oysters from the shells, and put into a saucepan with their own liquor and half a teaspoonful of lemon juice.
 Let them get hot, but not boiling, and then take from the fire and let them cool.
 Drain them on a cloth and remove the beards.
 Take the larger half of the shell — that is, the upper half—and wash and dry them.
 Put them on a baking pan and into each one a teaspoonful of Bechamel sauce in each shell; put an oyster in the middle of it, and cover with more sauce; sprinkle with cayenne, cover with bread crumbs mixed with a little grated cheese and melted butter.
 Put in the oven for a few minutes, until heated through, and serve at once.
 To make the Bechamel sauce, put a pint of white stock into a saucepan with a sprig of parsley, a clove, a small bay leaf, a small bunch of herbs, and pinch of salt.
 A few mushrooms are an improvement, when obtainable.
 Boil until the flavour is extracted from the herbs, then strain it, and boil up again.
 Mix half a tablespoonful of arrowroot with half a pint of milk, and pour it into the stock and simmer gently for ten minutes.
 The sauce should always be thick, as it can easily be thinned with milk, if necessary.